Saturday, April 20, 2024

 Sam enjoys quilting 2 nights a week and usually logs in about 4 hours a week.
 Sam could get a monthly check for doing something fun, along with enjoying the company of the quilting team.

 There are other ways to manage a team and offer fair share of the payout.
-We recommend Sacred Economics by Charles Eisenstien as a good starting place. https://sacred-economics.com/
+We recommend the book Sacred Economics by Charles Eisenstien as a good starting place. https://sacred-economics.com/

 In conclusion